Table of Contents

 In answer, you should maintain your mediation skills and explain to the interviewer that you will respect the co-worker’s point.
 Explain to the interviewer that you will find the solution without spoiling the relationship between you and your coworker.

 Q 7.
-How do you think you are able to work in a Japanese environment?
+How do you think you can work in a Japanese environment?

 Ans.
 (Interviewer point of view)The interviewer wants to see your compatibility and adaptability to the Japanese working environment.

-In answer, you must say to the interviewer that you are friendly in nature and can gell into the Japanese working environment easily.
-And make sure you convince the interviewer that you are not looking for the job in the short term.
+In answer, you must say to the interviewer that you are friendly in nature and can get into the Japanese working environment easily.
+Make sure you convince the interviewer that you are not looking for a job in the short term.

 Also, explain to the interviewer that you understand the culture and Japanese etiquette.